awsdocs/aws-java-developer-guide-v2/doc_source/setup.md

 ## Next steps<a name="setup-nextsteps"></a>

 Once you have your AWS account and development environment set up, create a Java project using your preferred build tool\.
-Import [the Maven bill of materials \(BOM\) for the AWS SDK for Java 2\.x from Maven Central](https://mvnrepository.com/artifact/software.amazon.awssdk/bom/latest), `software.amazon.awssdk`\.
-Then add dependendies for the services you’ll use in your application\.
+Check [the Maven bill of materials \(BOM\) for the AWS SDK for Java 2\.x from Maven Central](https://mvnrepository.com/artifact/software.amazon.awssdk/bom/latest), for the latest version\.
+Use that version number in the `<dependencyManagement>` section below\.
+Then add dependencies for the services you’ll use in your application\.

 Example Maven `pom.xml` file: